Monida/twitteranalyzer-app/README.md

   * **requirements.txt:** Heroku needs this requirements file to be able to install all the libraries that are necesary to be able to run the app.
 In this file you will find the name of the python libraries needed for the app to work such as pandas, matplotlib, nltk, etc.

   * **run_analysis.py:** The Twitteranalyzer App performs some tasks that take a long time to run, such as downloading tweets and their analysis.
 All these lengthy tasks are listed inside this script so that they can be enqueued and sent to the *background worker*.
-Read further to learn how this is done.
+Read section 1.8 to learn more about how this is done.

   * **runtime.txt:** This file tells Heroku what version of python is needed.

-  * **worker.py:**
+  * **worker.py:**   The worker file is the *background worker* function that "listens" to the lengthy tasks that are enqueued and handles them by sending them to the Redis server to be excecuted asynchronously.